-A Party’s “Constituency” means the Research and Education Networks or Institutions which are interconnected the Party’s network within the corresponding World Region or Country.
-The GÉANT Constituency is made up of the European NRENs which are Partners in the GÉANT Project.
+A Party’s “Constituency” means the National Metrological Institutes (NMIs), National Research and Education Networks (NRENs) or Institutions which are users of the Party’s time and frequency services within the corresponding Country.
+The GÉANT Constituency is made up of the European NRENs and NMIs.
 The [Insert organisation name] Constituency is made up of the [insert definition of Partner’s constituency].

-“External Transit” traffic means traffic from one of the Parties’ networks which transits the other Party’s network to reach a third-party network which is not part of the corresponding Party’s Constituency.